 How can I get rid of aphids on my peas?

 The best and safest way to remove aphids is to spray them off with a hose.
 You can reduce aphid populations in your garden by growing plants that attract aphid predators, such as ladybugs (see the ladybug plant gallery).
+For more non-toxic garden pest solutions, see Natural Garden Pest Control.

 Why are my pea plants yellowing or turning streaky and dying?